 6. Ensure the UE is in state RRC_CONNECTED with generic procedure parameters Connectivity NR, Connected without release On, Test Mode On and Test Loop Function On according to TS 38.508-1 [10] clause 4.5.
 Message contents are defined in clause 6.5.3.3.4.3.

 < Unchanged sections omitted >

 6.5.3.3_1 Additional spurious emissions with Power Boost

-Editor’s note:

-- This clause is complete for Band n257 and n258 and PC3.
+Editor’s note: This clause is complete for Band n257 and n258 and PC3.
 The following aspects of the clause are for future consideration:

-Connection diagram between SS and UE in TS 38.508-1 [10] Annex A is FFS.
+-